Take Me Out (British game show): Round 5

-Series 11 (2019)
+Transmissions

 Take Me Out: The Gossip

 Take Me Out: The Gossip was a behind-the-scenes sister show that began airing weekly on ITV2 from series 3-5 and 7–9, following the broadcast of the main programme.
 Most recently, it was presented by Laura Jackson and Mark Wright.
 Zoe Hardman previously hosted the show with Wright.

 A similar format, previously broadcast online, featuring backstage gossip and interviews with the contestants, was regularly made available on itv.com just hours after the broadcast of the main programme.